 Report Items

-AR.NET and ARJS report items for Page reports and RDL reports are the same.
-The only difference is that AR.JS does not support Map control, and instead of the FormattedText control, ARJS has the RichText control.
-Besides, AR.NET supports custom report item implementation that you can use to build custom visualizers such as particular charts.
+AR.NET and ARJS report items for Page and RDLX/RDLX-JSON reports are the same, with the only differences being that ARJS does not support the Map control, and instead of using the FormattedText control, ARJS makes use of the RichText control.

 Web Components

-Both AR.NET and ARJS include the Report Viewer and Report Designer components that you can integrate into a web application.
-Report Viewer allows users to preview and export reports, and with the web designer, users can modify existing or create new report templates.
+Both AR.NET and ARJS include JavaScript-based Report Viewer and Report Designer components that you can integrate into a web application.
+The Report Viewer allows users to preview and export reports, and with the Web Designer, users can modify existing or create new report templates.

-AR.NET Viewer and Designer components communicate with the server-side to save, load, pull the output, and export reports.
-ARJS components do not depend on the server-side, and thus they are more flexible than AR.NET ones.
+AR.NET Viewer and Designer components must communicate with the .NET server-side to save, load, pull the output, and export reports.
+ARJS components do not depend on the server-side, and thus they are more flexible and backend-agnostic than AR.NET components.

 Exports

-AR.JS only supports export to PDF, HTML, and Tabular Data (CSV) documents.
+ARJS only supports export to PDF, HTML, Tabular Data (CSV), and XLSX documents.

 Licensing and Pricing

-AR.NET license is developer-based, and the single license is applicable for an unlimited number of deployments.
-Report Viewer and Report Designer components are part of the Professional Edition.
-You can check the pricing information on our website.
+AR.NET licenses are developer-based, so you will need one license per each developer working on the project, but a single license is applicable for an unlimited number of deployments.
+Most Report Viewer and Report Designer components are part of the Professional Edition.
+Visit our AR.NET pricing page for more information.

-ARJS license is free for all development use; it can be used freely by an unlimited number of developers.
-It is licensed based on runtime deployment for each hostname.
-It offers competitive pricing per hostname, domain, or an unlimited number of domains.
+ARJS licenses do not limit the number of developers that can work with the library; it is licensed based on runtime deployment for each hostname.
+It offers competitive pricing per hostname, domain, or unlimited domains.
+Visit the ARJS pricing page for more information.

 Conclusion